georgiee/angular-workshop-skipbo/docs/theory/01-modules.md

 But it's learnable and I guess everyone already has some kind of internal image already.
 I want to start slow with this workshop by going over all the parts of a module.

-## Module Recap
-Here the interface.
+Heres the interface of NgModule.

 ```typescript
 export interface NgModule {